Rachel Millward

-Rachel Hannah Millward (born January 1977) is a British politician currently serving as Deputy Leader of the Green Party of England and Wales since September 2025, alongside Mothin Ali.
+Rachel Hannah Millward (born 11 January 1977) is a British politician currently serving as Deputy Leader of the Green Party of England and Wales since September 2025, alongside Mothin Ali.
 She has also served as the Wealden District Councillor for Hartfield since 2021 and co-leader of the council since 2023.
-Millward is the Green Party candidate for Mayor of Sussex and Brighton in the 2026 mayoral election.
+Millward is the Green Party candidate for Mayor of Sussex and Brighton in the 2028 mayoral election.

 Early life and education

-Millward was born in January 1977 in the West Midlands.
-She graduated with a bachelor's degree in theology from the University of Oxford in 1999 before completing a master's programme in gender and development from the African Gender Institute at the University of Cape Town in 2001.
+Millward was born on 11 January 1977 in the West Midlands to Maurice and Sheila Millward.
+She has two sisters and two brothers.
+Millward attended King Henry VIII School, a private school in Coventry.
+She then graduated with a bachelor's degree in theology from the University of Oxford in 1999 before completing a master's programme in gender and development from the African Gender Institute at the University of Cape Town in 2001.

 Media career

 Millward initially worked as a researcher for independent film and television productions.
 She then founded the Birds Eye View film festival with Pinny Grylls in 2002 to showcase films made by women.
 Millward served as the festival's director until 2014, and the festival has since evolved into the charity Reclaim the Frame.
 In August 2006, Millward was nominated as a "world changing woman" by The Guardian for her work with Birds Eye View.

 In 2009, she was awarded a fellowship by the Clore Duffield Foundation as part of their leadership programme and was nominated in the media category at the Women of the Future awards.
 From 2014 to 2016, Millward was the arts director at The Old Church in Stoke Newington.
 She then served as an executive director at Sam Lee's Nest Collective from 2016 to 2020.